Boeing T-X is an all-new advanced trainer aircraft. Image courtesy of Saab AB.

 Advanced features of T-7A Red Hawk training system

-T-7A Red Hawk is expected to be used to prepare pilots to fly fifth-generation fighter aircraft.
-It will provide advanced capabilities including high angle-of-attack flight, high gravity environment, as well as sensor and information management.
+T-7A Red Hawk will be used to prepare pilots to fly fifth-generation fighter aircraft.
+It will provide advanced capabilities such as high angle-of-attack flight, high gravity environment, and sensor and information management.
 The aircraft can also carry out operations at night.

 Contractors involved